lemlac/mulem/docs/reference.md

 y: int = x?               -- Unwrap the optional.
                           -- Which is equivalent to…
 y = (match x is
-    | Some(val): val      -- Get the Some value.
+    | Some(val) = val      -- Get the Some value.
-    | None: return None   -- Exit block, return None if a function
+    | None = return None   -- Exit block, return None if a function
 )
 ```